Start regional, go international

-Projects not aligned with a mentor by the application deadline will not be accepted.
+The earlier your application is in, the higher the probability that we will be able to secure a mentor for you.
+Projects not aligned with a mentor by the application deadline will not be able to continue.

 At each regional exhibition, an expert panel of judges selects the winning projects, using criteria as outlined below.
 Students are not only evaluated on the quality of their research, their lab journal and the display, but are also questioned on their scientific knowledge as well as potential commercial applications of their research.